Mountains and hills of England: Cheviot Hills

-The Cheviot Hills lie north of the Border Moors, which extend into Scotland and could probably be considered part of either the Southern Uplands or the northern Pennines.
+The Cheviot Hills lie north of the Border Moors, which extend into Scotland and could be considered part of either the Southern Uplands or the northern Pennines.
 They are also included in the Northumberland National Park.

 Pennines

 The North Pennines (an Area of Outstanding Natural Beauty, or AONB) lie south of Hadrian's Wall and the Tyne Gap, and east of the Lake District, from which they are separated by the Eden Valley.
-These are younger rocks, mostly Carboniferous limestone, and the mountains are characterised by shallower slopes covered with moorland vegetation, culminating in Cross Fell at 893 m.
+These are younger rocks, mostly Carboniferous limestone, and the hills are characterised by shallower slopes covered with moorland vegetation, culminating in Cross Fell at 893 m.

 South of this, the main line of the Pennines (often called "the backbone of England") continues into the Yorkshire Dales around the Stainmore Gap, a limestone-dominated area of broad valleys and moorland.
 The Yorkshire Three Peaks are some of the highest summits in the area, which became a national park in 1954.

 The Yorkshire Dales end at the Aire Gap, and a short distance to the south is a range of moorland that rises up between the urban cores of Greater Manchester and West Yorkshire.
 The range has no continuous name - the western part as far as Blackburn is called the West Pennine Moors, the eastern part north of the A646 (including the famous Ilkley Moor) is called the South Pennines, and the small area in between is known as the Forest of Rossendale.
 These three groups of hills are dominated by peat bogs over Millstone Grit, and merge into the northern part of the Peak District, known as the Dark Peak, around the Tame Valley, Standedge and Holme Valley.
 These areas of West Yorkshire are marketed as "Brontë country", and the local landscape provided inspiration for many of the works of the Brontë sisters, including most famously, Wuthering Heights.

-The Forest of Bowland AONB, in Lancashire is a western spur of the Pennines.
+The Forest of Bowland AONB, in Lancashire is a western outlier of the Pennines.
 It is separated from the surrounding Yorkshire Dales and South Pennines by the Aire Gap and Ribble Valley.
 The isolated Pendle Hill falls within the boundaries of the AONB.

 The Peak District was another of the original national parks designated in 1951, and remains one of the most popular in the country, largely because of its proximity to several large cities.
 One end of the Pennine Way, the first long-distance footpath in the British Isles, is in Edale, in the Peak District, while the other end is at Kirk Yetholm, in the Southern Uplands of Scotland.

 The southern part of the Peak District (White Peak), around Buxton and the Hope Valley, is another limestone area, with a number of caves, especially around Castleton.
 The Peak District marks the southern end of the Pennine chain, as it peters out into the lowlands of the English Midlands around the Trent Valley.